Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease: BRAIN: Biomarker Exploration and Representation Network Framework

-While the exact biomarkers discovered are not as pertinent at this stage, we highlight the divergence in focus among different models regarding biomarkers, despite some overlap: the biomarkers discovered by the LR model differ from those identified by MLP and RF, although the latter two exhibit considerable similarity.
+We identified top $N$ biomarkers from SHAP scores for all models.
+Due to differences in the spread of importance scores across models, the value of $N$ varies slightly for each model based on empirical testing.
+Hence, we present approximately 30 top biomarkers from each model.
+This choice was inspired by domain knowledge and existing research on biomarker analysis for AD, ensuring that biomarkers deemed important by previous studies are included~\cite{Hampel2023}.
+While exact biomarkers discovered are not as pertinent at this stage, we highlight the divergence among different models regarding biomarkers, despite some overlap: biomarkers discovered by LR differ from those identified by MLP and RF, although the latter two exhibit considerable similarity.
 We hypothesize that this discrepancy may be due to differences in model complexity.
-However, one feature is notably present across models: \textit{the biomarkers corresponding to the genotype for Apolipoprotein E (APOE)}.
-We will investigate this further in the next subsection.
+However, one feature is notably present across models: \textit{the biomarkers corresponding to the genotype for Apolipoprotein E (APOE)} (Figure~\ref{fig:comb-shap}).